 Unlike most bags, this one comes with interior pockets which can be used to store stakes, guy-lines, or documents, which limits the number of small components that normally go missing during the transportation process.
 Our testers often misplaced tent stakes due to the lack of additional pouches on these carrying bags, which gets old fast.
 The bag itself zips completely open, allowing for the shelter to be lowered into place, which eliminates the typical issues attributed to jamming a large tent into a small bag.
 Because of the high weight, hoisting and lowering this tent will still require multiple people, though thanks to the wheel bag and rubberized grips, transporting this shelter is relatively easy.

-At $408, the Eurmax Premium is expensive.
+The Eurmax Premium is expensive.
 If you're looking for a canopy tent that can handle some serious use, this is the tent for you.
 The durability and structural integrity of all the components along with the ease of set-up and transport provided from the high quality carrying case, make this shelter worth the money.
 If your intent is to keep expensive products safe from the sun and rain, we recommend shelling out the cash for the dependability that this tent provides.
-However, if this is too much cash to through down, you may want to check out the E-Z Up Pyramid, which will cost you half of what Eurmax will charge at $219, while still offering decent wind and rain protection.

 This is an exceptional tent that will hold up even in inclement weather.
 Through the entirety of the first setup, the difference in durability and ease of use was immediately apparent compared to the shelters tested prior.
 If you can afford the initial investment, the ease of transport/set up, as well as the quality of materials will make this shelter worth it.
-If your aim is to keep the things or ones you love away from natures fury, (which it most likely is if you're dropping $400 on a canopy tent), you won't be disappointed.
+If your aim is to keep the things or ones you love away from nature's fury, you won't be disappointed.
 With that being said, there are cheaper options if you're looking for more of an occasional, single day use shelter.

 — Michael Wood